markt-de/puppet-acme/README.md

 #### SAN certificates

 Requesting SAN certificates is easy too.
-To do so pass a space seperated list of domain names in the `certificates` hash.
+To do so add a space separated list of domain names to the `certificates` hash.
 The first domain name in each list is used as the base domain for the request.
 For example: